mak3r/turnkey/README.md

 	nameserver 192.168.1.1
 	```
 1. Stop k3s `sudo systemctl stop k3s`
-1. Remove the turnkey communication files
-	* This clear previously scanned network entries
-	* `rm /tmp/ssid.list`
-	* `rm /tmp/status`

 1. Image the sd card for use in other devices

 # Usage
-1. When a device is shipped to the site
 1. plug it in
-	1. turn it on
-	1. From another device (phone, computer, etc) connect to the AP
+1. On a phone or computer connect to the `ConfigureK3s` network
-        * ssid: `ConfigureK3s`
-        * passphrase: `rancher-k3s`
-    1. Navigate to `192.168.4.1` or `raspberrypi.lan`
+1. Navigate to `192.168.4.1`
-1. Set your network credentials in the form and submit
+1. Set your network credentials in the form
-    * When the device comes back up, it will have installed / deployed the selected configuration

 # Caveats
 * This is an example designed specificially for Raspberry Pi 4B devices running Raspbian with a 64bit kernel.
 It has not been tested as a generic solution for other OSes/devices.
 * The device must have a wireless card/chip capable of entering AP mode
 * The project is configured such that the wifi network is always managed by kubernetes
 	* it is possible to pass the network configuration to the host so it becomes permanent - it's just not done in this example
 	* this example assumes an end user might want to demo this on different wifi networks repeatedly
+* Assumptions about NIC naming are hardcoded throughout

-## Special thanks
+### Special thanks
-* The UI was pulled from https://github.com/schollz/raspberry-pi-turnkey
+* The UI was originally pulled from https://github.com/schollz/raspberry-pi-turnkey